IPS-Eye-White

 "interactions between husband and wife in the pre-monarchy period could scarcely be called that of "master and slave" or "master and cowering subordinate".
 [20]

-It is undoubtedly true that the New Testament speaks approvingly of the OT women who were submissive to their own husbands, particularly naming Sarah who "obeyed Abraham, calling him lord", the other side of the coin is that women were depicted as having equal status in all manner of situations.
-They influenced the direction of events many times, often showing great bravery in their actions.
+It is undoubtedly true that the New Testament speaks approvingly of the OT women who were submissive to their own husbands - particularly naming Sarah who "obeyed Abraham calling him lord".
+However, the other side of the coin are that women were pften depicted as having equal status even influencing the direction of events and often showing great bravery.
 While there are simply too many examples to relate on this page, here are some of the more significant ones.
 Let's start with the fact that,

 Of the 55 prophets of the Bible, seven were women.